 In the majority of the cases, the causes of ADHD are not known.
 According to the latest research, scientists have incriminated a combination of factors (environmental, social, and genetic).

 Is ADHD hereditary?
 The answer is yes.
 The condition can be inherited from one of the parents.
-Moreover, if a sibling already has the disorder, there are high changes that any new children in that family will suffer from that condition as well.
-The genetic predisposition has also been associated with ADHD that is present from childhood age to the one of adulthood.
+Moreover, if a sibling already has the disorder, there are high chance that any new children in that family will suffer from that condition as well.
+The genetic predisposition has also been associated with ADHD which is present from childhood age to one adulthood.

 How is ADHD diagnosed?

-In diagnosing this condition, a neurodevelopmental specialist will assess the child’s development, both with regard to his/her behavior and mental health.
-The main idea is to rule out other conditions or treatments that might contribute to the ADHD-like manifestations.
+In managing ADHD, a neurodevelopmental specialist will assess the child’s development, both with regard to his/her behavior and mental health.
+The main idea is to rule out other conditions or treatments that might contribute to ADHD-like manifestations.

 The medication commonly prescribed for ADHD falls into two categories, meaning stimulant and non-stimulant.

 The non-stimulant ADHD medication, as opposed to the stimulant category, does not improve academic performance.
-Straterra (amoxetine) is one of the non-stimulant drugs and a norepinephrine reuptake inhibitor, which is recommended to children over the age of six.
+Straterra (Atomoxetine) is one of the non-stimulant drugs and a norepinephrine reuptake inhibitor, which is recommended for children over the age of six.
 Wellbutrin/Zyban (Bupropion) is another drug that targets not only ADHD manifestations but also depression (it is also a norepinephrine reuptake inhibitor).